BrianAronson/birankr/paper.md

 Our package offers flexibility by allowing different combinations of algorithms and edge weights.
 We leave the choice to the users' discretion.

-Both R (birankr) and Python (birankpy) versions of the package are available.
+Despite the ubiquity of bitpartite networks, bipartite PageRank algorithms are missing from the popular network packages, and our package is dedicated to close this gap.
+Our target audience includes researchers and data scientists who deal with bipartite networks.
+To improve the accessibility, both R (birankr) and Python (birankpy) versions of the package are available.
 The documentation of BiRank consists of manual pages for its method functions, example usages, and unit tests.

 # Acknowledgement